godaddy/godaddy.github.io/_posts/2018-10-02-mocking-soap-apis-in-functional-tests-using-nock.md

 legacy.
 And by legacy here I mean SOAP services as well.
 Yes, you read it right.
 [SOAP services](https://en.wikipedia.org/wiki/SOAP).

-We initially started writing our functional tests using real data.
+We initially started writing our functional tests calling real/live APIs.
 But then the functional tests became unreliable.

 Here are the reasons why:
 1. The dependent services were slow.